daniel-morg-silva/Task-Manager/README.md

 ## Features
 - Creates a local SQLite database to store tasks.
-- Initializes a `Tasks` table with an ID, description, and completion status.
+- Initialises a `Tasks` table with an ID, titles, description, and completion status.
 - (Planned) Add, delete, update, and view tasks.

 ## Purpose